Gendo Ikari

-Gendo Ikari (碇 ゲンドウ, Ikari Gendō) (Note: While all of the English versions romanize his given name as Gendo, Gainax's website romanizes it Gendoh, and some fansites romanize his name as "Gendou", which accords with the traditional romanization of the Japanese katakana.) is a fictional character from the Neon Genesis Evangelion franchise, created by Gainax.
+Gendo Ikari (碇 ゲンドウ, Ikari Gendō) (Note: While all of the English versions romanize his given name as Gendo, Gainax's website romanizes it Gendoh, and some fansites romanize his name as "Gendou", which accords with the traditional romanization of the Japanese katakana.) is a fictional character from the Neon Genesis Evangelion franchise, created by animation studio Gainax.
 In the original anime series with the same name, Gendo is the supreme commander of the special agency Nerv, which is dedicated to the study and annihilation of Angels, a series of mysterious enemies of humans.
-Gendo is grief-stricken by the sudden death of his wife Yui, and abandons his son Shinji Ikari to devote himself to a plan named Human Instrumentality Project.
+Gendo is grief-stricken by the sudden death of his wife Yui, and abandons his son Shinji Ikari to devote himself to a plan named the Human Instrumentality Project.
 Years later, Gendo asks Shinji to pilot a giant mecha named Evangelion; his pragmatic, cold, and calculating attitude leads him to use any means to achieve his personal goals.
 He also appears in the franchise's animated feature films and related media, video games, the original net animation Petit Eva: Evangelion@School, the Rebuild of Evangelion films, and the manga adaptation by Yoshiyuki Sadamoto.

 The character, who was originally conceived as a modern version of Victor Frankenstein, is inspired by the personal experiences of the series' production staff, reflecting the absent, emotionally detached Japanese father figure.
-Neon Genesis Evangelion director Hideaki Anno's abusive father particularly influenced Gendo; the director also took inspiration from psychoanalytic concepts, especially the Freudian Oedipus complex, for his development.
+Critics have suggested that Gendo's characterization drew in part on Neon Genesis Evangelion director Hideaki Anno's father; the director also took inspiration from psychoanalytic concepts, especially the Freudian Oedipus complex, for his development.

 Critics have negatively received Gendo, describing him as one of the meanest characters and one of the nastiest parents in Japanese animation history.
 Reviewers criticized his unscrupulous, abusive ways, while others were more appreciative of his role in spin-offs and the manga adaptation of the series.
 Reviewers appreciated Gendo's role in the theatrical saga Rebuild of Evangelion, and particularly in the film Evangelion: 3.0+1.0 Thrice Upon a Time (2021), and commented positively on his character development.
 Gendo's typical pose with hands clasped at mouth level has become popular, and has been homaged in other anime and manga.
-Merchandise on the character has also been released.
+Merchandise featuring the character has also been released.

 Conception

 Hideaki Anno, the Neon Genesis Evangelion anime series director and main screenwriter, took Gendo's name from a character in a failed Gainax studio project, an anime that was planned before Evangelion but was never produced.
 For his bachelor name, he chose the word rokubungi (六文儀); for his married name, he chose Ikari (碇), to connect to the names of other characters in Neon Genesis Evangelion, inspired by nautical jargon and ships of the Imperial Japanese Navy.
 The character was designed by Yoshiyuki Sadamoto, mangaka of the comic version of the series.
-Sadamoto was influenced by the British television series UFO and modeled his relationship with Kozo Fuyutsuki on that between Commander Ed Straker and Colonel Alec Freeman from the classic series.
+Gainax was influenced by the British television series UFO and modeled his relationship with Kozo Fuyutsuki on that between Commander Ed Straker and Colonel Alec Freeman from the classic series.